-Eclipse Turbo Systems Flowed Landcruiser 4.2 (Multifit) Split Pulse Exhaust Manifold.
+Eclipse Turbo Systems – Landcruiser 4.2 (Multifit) Split Pulse Exhaust Manifold.

-Throughout the design and development of the Eclipse Turbo Systems ENGINE SPECIFIC turbocharger range, extensive testing has been carried out on the full range of factory Landcruiser 4.2 engine exhaust runners and exhaust manifold systems.
-Hot gas bench tests (fuel and gas flow based) as well as real world chassis dyno results confirm areas of the factory exhaust manifold system in need of improvements, in both design and execution.
+Throughout the design and development of the Eclipse Turbo Systems (Engine Specific) turbocharger range, extensive testing has been carried out on the Landcruiser 4.2 exhaust manifolds.
+Flow bench testing combined with real world tests confirm areas of the factory exhaust manifold system in need of improvement of both design and execution.